3 Dumb Clucks: Production notes

 Filming for 3 Dumb Clucks commenced between February 1 and 5, 1937.
 It is a send-up of the feature film Three Smart Girls.

 This is the third of sixteen Stooge shorts using the word "three" in the title, however, 3 Dumb Clucks is the only one to use the numeral "3".
 It was reworked in 1953 as Up in Daisy's Penthouse, using minimal stock footage from the original.

 During the scene where Curly's father arrives for his wedding, two of the gold digger's henchmen dispose of him by throwing him down an elevator shaft.
 The prop men had padded the bottom of the shaft to cushion Curly's fall, but neglected to cover a protruding 2 × 4 in panel.
 Curly was thrown down the shaft quickly, and landed head-first on the panel, tearing his scalp open.
 As the Stooges were workhorses at Columbia Pictures, Curly was not taken to the hospital.
 Instead, the studio physician was rushed to the set to apply several stitches to Curly's scalp.
 Some fresh hair was glued over the wound, and with a healthy dose of painkillers, the slightly wobbly Stooge was back in action within a few hours.

-The S in the title of the short could easily be mistaken for the number 5.